animate1978/MB-Lab/docs/new_features.rst

 * Animation BVH Files

-These are "cleaned up" BVH files of some basic animations such as walking, running, jumping etc...
+These are "raw" BVH files of some basic animations such as walking, running, jumping etc...

 * BVH Bone Config